beatrichartz/configurations/README.md

 MyGem.configuration.not_set #=> nil
 ```

 If you want to define the behaviour for not set properties yourself, use `not_configured`.
+You can either define a catch-all `not_configured` which will be executed whenever you call a value that has not been configured and has no default:

 ```
 module MyGem